-In the window you receive an overview of the temperatures of the controller board.
+In the window you receive an overview of the temperatures of the controller board and the output board.
 The maximum and minimum values are reset at each new start of the ignition controller.

 - Controller Board

 - Current Temp.

 Current temperature of the controller board

 - Min.
 Temp.

-- Minimum measured temperature of the controller board
+Minimum measured temperature of the controller board

 - Max.
 Temp.

 Maximum measured temperature of the controller board